A Spark of Light by Jodi Picoult is a newer novel addressing the many sides and viewpoints surrounding abortion.

 Wren, the daughter of Hugh the negotiator, is not at the clinic for an abortion like her father initially assumes.
 Like Planned Parenthood, the clinic offers many services to women ranging from cancer screenings to birth control.
 Heading to the clinic with her Aunt Bex, Wren is secretly seeking the pill to be responsible in bed with her boyfriend.

-Aunt Bex is a mother figure to Wren, who also has a life size secret.
-Without giving away spoilers, Bex once decided not to have an abortion at a young age and has had much different repercussions because of her choices.
+Aunt Bex is a mother figure to Wren, who also has a life-size secret.
+Without giving away any A Spark of Light spoilers, Bex once decided not to have an abortion at a young age and has many repercussions because of her choices.
 Her life is not easier for having birthed the baby.

 The Anti-Abortion Protestors